Caversham Park: Early history

 William Cadogan, 1st Earl Cadogan started to have the house rebuilt in 1718.
 A friend of the Duke of Marlborough, he tried to rival the gardens at Blenheim Palace.
-A plan of the 1723 design was published by Colen Campbell in Vitruvius Britannicus III, 1725.
+A plan of the 1723 design was published by Colen Campbell in Vitruvius Britannicus III (1725).

 The house burned down in the late 18th century and was replaced with a smaller house.
-This was enlarged by Major Charles Marsack in the 1780s, in the Greek temple style, with an impressive Corinthian colonnade.
+That was enlarged by Major Charles Marsack in the 1780s, in the Greek temple style, with an impressive Corinthian colonnade.
 Marsack was High Sheriff of Oxfordshire for 1787.
-This house also burnt down in 1850.
+In 1850, that house also burnt down.